WenchYu/MSanalyst/README.md

 - [MSanalyst library](https://drive.google.com/file/d/1w6HF3w1KIJlTz_QaVqqtN1BzkGDhDgzw/view)

 #
 MSanalyst was carefully tested, bugs may appear.
-Don't hesitate to contact us if you find any, or even better, send a pull request or open an issue.
+Don't hesitate to contact us or open an issue.
-For other inquiries, please send an email to 2112007282@zjut.edu.cn and we will be happy to answer you.
+For other inquiries, please email us and we will be happy to answer you.